 - "Very enjoyable experience: Gordon was an excellent guide and teacher.
 He planned the daily rides very well.
 Alternate routes and plans were thorough throughout.
 We appreciated the effort he put forth.
 Nothing was left to chance

-Our tour explores part of the Essex National Heritage Area, which covers 500 square miles of eastern Massachusetts to the New Hampshire border and hundreds of historical sites, miles of intact landscapes, glistening coastal regions and lifetimes of rich experiences that chronicle the history of our region and of our nation.
+Our tour explores the Essex National Heritage Area, which covers 500 square miles of eastern Massachusetts to the New Hampshire border and hundreds of historical sites, miles of intact landscapes, glistening coastal regions and lifetimes of rich experiences that chronicle the history of our region.

 Bike New England, Ipswich MA Email Bike New England